 It all started in May 2009 after getting off a flight from Melbourne, I decided then and there that I wanted to be a Pilot.
 I had always been into cars and planes, so it wasn’t a total shock.
-The next three years were endless hours spent in front of the PC researching, “googling” and going back to school to do Year 11 in subjects that I used to wag.
-This all lead up to a day that has defined the rest of my life.
+The next three years were endless hours spent in front of the PC researching and “Googling” what steps I needed to take.
+This all leads up to a day that has defined the rest of my life.
 Thursday September 13th, 2012.
 The day I took my first unofficial flying lesson.
-What I mean by unofficial is that I took off, landed and steered the aircraft, but my instructor controlled the aircraft with pedals.
+What I mean by unofficial is that I took off, landed and steered the aircraft, but my instructor had control of the aircraft with pedals.

 I walked over to the other side of the room which had huge windows looking out to the runway.
-I leaned against the freezing cold glass and silently watched other aircraft take off and land amongst a background of parked Cessna’s.
+I leaned against the freezing cold glass and silently watched other aircraft take off and land amongst a background of parked Cessnas.
 I knew in that moment that this is where I belonged.
-I never belonged anywhere.
+I have never felt like I belonged anywhere.
 But I belonged here, right now.
-All my my anxiety, panic and doomed thoughts of never seeing my beloved car again vanished.
-As my credit card was swiped, I excused myself to go throw up my granny smith (the only thing I could manage to eat that morning) and made my way out to the runway with my instructor Andrew.
-Walking amongst the Cessna’s, Andrew suggested we fly over to Rottnest Island and back.
-I stopped short, terrified of the thought of flying over water I exclaimed ‘Over water??????
-Are you insane?’
+All my anxiety, panic and doomed thoughts of never seeing my beloved car again vanished.
+As my credit card was swiped, I excused myself to go throw up my granny smith, (the only thing I could manage to eat that morning), and made my way out to the runway with my instructor Andrew.
+Walking amongst the Cessnas, Andrew suggested we fly over to Rottnest Island and back.
+I stopped short, terrified of the thought of flying over water, I exclaimed, “Over water??????
+Are you insane?”
 So instead we agreed to fly north up the coast to view all the beaches and back down.